kyma-project/test-infra/docs/index.md

 [Images](/prow/images/README.md) - > DEPRECATED: Use the [`images`](/images) directory instead.

-[Bootstrap Docker Image](/prow/images/bootstrap/README.md) - This folder contains the Bootstrap image for Prow infrastructure.
-Use it for a root image for other Prow images and for generic builds.

-[Buildpack Golang Docker Image](/prow/images/buildpack-golang/README.md) - This folder contains the Buildpack Golang image that is based on the Bootstrap image.
-Use it to build Golang components.

-[Buildpack Node.js Docker Image](/prow/images/buildpack-node/README.md) - This folder contains the Buildpack Node.js image that is based on the Bootstrap image.
-Use it to build Node.js components.

-[Cleaner Docker Image](/prow/images/cleaner/README.md) - This image contains the script which performs a cleanup of the service account profile in the `kyma-project` project.

-[Gardener-rotate image](/prow/images/gardener-rotate/README.md) - This folder contains the gardener-rotate image that is used to automatically update Gardener kubeconfig secrets.

 [Golangci-lint image](/prow/images/golangci-lint/README.md) - This folder contains the Golangci-lint image that is based on the upstream Golangci-lint image.
 Use it to lint Go source files.

-[Kyma integration images](/prow/images/kyma-integration/README.md) - This folder contains the image with tools that are necessary to provision Kyma integration clusters.

 [Probot Stale](/prow/images/probot-stale/README.md) - This folder contains the image for `probot-stale`.

-[Prow Tools](/prow/images/prow-tools/README.md) - The directory contains the Dockerfile for the prow tools image with prebuilt tools used in the prow pipelines.

 [Vulnerability Scanner](/prow/images/whitesource-scanner/README.md) - This folder contains the WhiteSource Unified Agent image that is based on the Java Buildpack image.
 Use it to perform WhiteSource vulnerability scans.